mirmahathir1/finance-app/design/ui/statistics.md

 │  │ │   (only currencies used in selected period)   │ │ │
 │  │ └──────────────────────────────────────────────┘ │ │
 │  │                                                    │ │
+│  │ Include other currencies [ ]                      │ │
+│  │ (convert via open.er-api.com rates)               │ │
-│  │ ℹ️  Showing statistics for USD only              │ │
+│  │ ℹ️  Showing statistics for USD; conversions add   │ │
+│  │     non-USD totals when checkbox is enabled       │ │
 │  └───────────────────────────────────────────────────┘ │
 │                                                          │
 │  Summary Cards                                           │